Mandawa: About Mandawa

-The lovely town of Mandawa is known as the "Open Art Gallery" as a whole.
+The town of Mandawa is known as the "Open Art Gallery" as a whole.
 During the 18th century, Mandawa was a key stop for wealthy merchants travelling the Silk Road.
 The majority of them chose to build their homes in this town, resulting in the creation of a plethora of exquisitely crafted large Havelis that are popular tourist attractions in Mandawa.
-Many Bollywood films like PK (film), Bajrangi Bhaijaan, Ae Dil Hai Mushkil among others are shot here.

-Places of Interest

-Mandawa is world-famous for its havleis, wall paintings and frescos.
-Its historical sites and rich culture entice visitors.